Insight into the latest generations of the Internet

 Here’s a brief overview of Web 3.0’s features.

-- Because the Semantic Web understands the meaning of words, both robots and humans can effortlessly find, share, and evaluate content.
+- Because the Semantic Web understands words’ meaning, robots and humans can effortlessly find, share, and evaluate content.

 - Artificial intelligence is used to produce relevant results rapidly and provide insights at speeds that humans cannot match.